U.S. court revives Lehman employee lawsuit over retirement plan

-NEW YORK, Sept 9 (Reuters) - U.S. appeals court has revived a lawsuit seeking to hold former CEO Dick Fuld and other former directors of Lehman Brothers Holdings Inc liable for losses suffered by the collapsed investment bank’s employee retirement plan.
+NEW YORK (Reuters) - U.S. appeals court has revived a lawsuit seeking to hold former CEO Dick Fuld and other former directors of Lehman Brothers Holdings Inc liable for losses suffered by the collapsed investment bank’s employee retirement plan.

 The 2nd U.S. Circuit Court of Appeals in New York on Tuesday vacated the October 2011 dismissal of the lawsuit by U.S. District Judge Lewis Kaplan, citing a U.S. Supreme Court decision in June that weakened banks’ defenses against such claims.